bmndc/nokia-leo/README.md

 - **Windows users also need:**
   - a computer with Python and `pip` installed for the EDL tools to work (Windows: both are packaged on Python's [official website](https://www.python.org/))
   - Qualcomm driver for your PC to detect the phone in EDL mode (included in the EDL tools)
-  - [Zadig 2.7](https://github.com/pbatard/libwdi/releases/tag/v1.4.1) to configure `libusb-win32` driver
+  - latest version of [Zadig](https://github.com/pbatard/libwdi/releases/latest) to configure `libusb-win32` driver; do NOT use the older version bundled as it has less chances of success
   - Android Debug Bridge (ADB) installed to read the boot image in Gerda Recovery (see [Development/WebIDE on BananaHackers Wiki](https://wiki.bananahackers.net/en/development/webide))

-*@cyan-2048 confirmed to me that Zadig 2.5 bundled within the EDL package doesn't work, so **DO NOT USE** that.
-I've also specifically chosen version 2.7 as it works best throughout my testing, and the latest 2.8 version of Zadig tool also has troubles detecting the phone's EDL driver.*

 - **macOS & Linux users also need:**
   - A package manager, such as [Homebrew](https://brew.sh), to quickly set up Python, ADB, `libusb` and configure the environment for EDL tools (setup guide with Homebrew can be found below)